SchoolOfCode/recap_tasks_week-2/README.md

 ## Task 1

-👉 Use an array method to produce a new array of all of the bootcampers names which start with `"r"` and store in a new variable.
+👉 Use an array method to produce a new array of all of the bootcampers names which start with `'r'` and store in a new variable.

 👉 Write a function called `makeLegend`, which takes in a `name` (string) as its only argument.
 The function should return a new string which includes the name plus the words `'is now a legend.'`.
 For example, if the name given was `'Ben'`, the function would return the string `'Ben is now a legend.'`.